Almost £3bn in 20 years - January bargains & flops

 Andy Carroll was signed to replace Torres and in his first full season at Liverpool, he won the League Cup but his time at Anfield was ultimately short-lived.

 With the arrival of Brendan Rodgers as manager and a new style of play, Carroll's return of just six goals in 44 league outings for Liverpool saw the striker loaned to West Ham.
-They later completed the permanent signing of Carroll for what was a club record at the time of £15m.
+They later completed the permanent signing of Carroll for what was a club record at the time.

 Alexis Sanchez - (Arsenal to Manchester United)